-Co-sponsored by the departments of Religion, Languages, Literatures and Cultures, and Sociology, Anthropology and Social Work.
+Co-sponsored by the Departments of Religion, Language Literatures and Cultures, and Sociology, Anthropology and Criminal Justice.
 Participating faculty bring a broad range of academic experience from disciplines of arts and humanities, behavioral and exact sciences.

 The Minor in Archaeology is a program designed to lead the student to ancient foundations of human intellectual, social and material achievement through guided applications of academic disciplines.
 A liberal arts education is intended to provide students with a knowledge about a variety of academic areas and some experience in several of its disciplines.
 Archaeology as discourse about ancient things is a discipline that integrates into its own operations a variety of academic disciplines.